jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-08-18-skyzone-sky02x-best-fpv-goggle-for-2019/index.md

 And while as I mentioned earlier goggle reviews are by definitions pretty subjective, I'll try to make this as objective as possible.
 Here's what I think.

 I'm someone who started with a cheap set of box goggles before I knew I was gonna get seriously into FPV.
 Then I switched to the [Aomway Commander][3] goggles and loved flying those for over a year.
 I'm well aware of the top of the line setups such as [Fatshark HDOs][2] with a RapidFire module (or similar).
 That might be great and for some people, but in many cases, unless you are performing like a top of the line pilot and fly at very difficult locations, you really may not need all of that, which adds up to well over double the price of the [Skyzone 02X][1].
+And that's not to say that the Skyzones won't perform well for top of the line pilots, on the contrary, not only do they perform rather excellent, but they are also a CRAZY good value for money.

-But this is not just a money argument, it is value and ease argument as well. **You are probably getting about 85% of the performance (if not more) of a top of the line setup, right here in the Skyzones and that's at about 40% of the price**.
+But this is not just a money argument, it is a value and ease of use argument as well. **You are probably getting about 85% of the performance (if not more) of a top of the line setup, right here in the Skyzones and that's at about 40% of the price**.

 Heck, if you grab the [Skyzone SKY02C][9] version, those go as low at \$265 at the moment.
 That's cheap for a high-quality goggle with awesome bright screens, great resolution, perfect diversity reception, all sorts of functionality and overall feel.

+Light weight and comfortable on the head, no module hassle, no nothing, just put on a couple of decent antennas and you are quite literally off to the races!

 All my thumbs up for the Skyzones, which I think I will also probably call best FPV product of 2019.
 Happy flying!